debops/docs/docs/service-ports.rst

 list here custom ports that are set for applications and services that don't have specified system ports by default.

-You can find a list of ports used thruought the DebOps project by running command::
+You can find a list of ports used throughout the DebOps project by running command::

     debops-defaults | grep '_port:'